broadinstitute/cromwell/docs/RuntimeAttributes.md

 ## `disks`

-Passed to Google Cloud: "Disks to attach."
+This is currently used by the [Google Cloud backend](backends/Google).
+You can use this attribute to specify volumes that will be mounted to the VM for your job.
+These volumes are where you can read and write files that will be used by the commands within your workflow.

-The disks are specified as a comma separated list of disks.
-Each disk is further separated as a space separated triplet of:
+They are specified as a comma separated list of disks.
+Each disk is further separated as a space separated triplet (e.g. `local-disk 10 SSD`) consisting of:

 1. Mount point (absolute path), or `local-disk` to reference the mount point where Google Cloud will localize files and the task's current working directory will be
 2. Disk size in GB (ignored for disk type LOCAL)